 Based on 2019 estimates, the area's population has a median household income of \$55,875 and an average household income of \$79,437.
 Employment had generally kept pace with population (labor force) growth from 2002 to the beginning of 2008, gradually bringing the unemployment rate down to around 3% to 3.5% for most of 2005 through May 2007.
 Concurrent with the nationwide Great Recession commencing 4Q2007, however, the local unemployment rate rapidly increased to 9.5% by March 2009, then remained around 11% through February 2011.
-The unemployment rate has since gradually declined to below 3% in April 2019.
-The preliminary October 2019 unemployment rate is 2.7%.
+Strong employment growth during the ensuing decade led the unemployment gradually decline to below 3% by April 2019.